 understanding that God is worthy to be worshiped as the great King upon His throne in Heaven, as well as the Savior who meets with His children intimately (Rev. 7:9-12; 3:20).

-7. Blend contemporary and historical songs of worship.
+7. Sing both modern and historical songs of worship.

-We seek to mine from history the very best of hymnody and couple these with the most passionate new God-centered songs of worship from our generation (Matt.
+We seek to mine from history the very best of hymnody and couple these with the best songs of worship from our generation (Matt.
 13:52).

 8. Lead by the principle of undistracting excellence.